david-ca6/100-days-of-code/log.md

 1. [Tutorial: Getting started with multi-module workspaces](https://go.dev/doc/tutorial/workspaces.html)
 2. [Tutorial: Developing a RESTful API with Go and Gin](https://go.dev/doc/tutorial/web-service-gin.html)

+### Day 3: June 10 2022

+**Today's Progress**:
+I'm learning Go Programming.
+I've been playing with the Gin Web Framework to make an API similar to what I made in the past using C for work.
+GO and Gin makes the process way faster and easier.

+**Thoughts**
+By comparing the executable compiled from C with the one compiled from GO.
+(boot executable accepts the same GET/POST, uses the same data and writes the same log)
+The go executable is 5 times bigger than the C executable, but t is negligible.
+(2MB vs 10MB) There is no significant difference in speed between the 2 executables, both are mostly IO limited

 <!---
 Day x of #100Daysofcode.
 I'm learning to program in go.